mongodb-developer/mern-stack-azure-deployment-example/README.md

 # mern-stack-azure-deployment-example
-This code was based off code written for the for the [Mern Tutorial](https://www.mongodb.com/languages/mern-stack-tutorial).
+This code was based off code written for the for the [MERN Tutorial](https://www.mongodb.com/languages/mern-stack-tutorial).
 It has been edited however to be deployable as one single app in Azure App Service.

 Differences:
 1. The server Express app now includes a line `app.use(express.static('public'))` so static files for the UI are fetched from a public folder